Hergest Ridge (album): HDCD remastered reissue

 In 2000 Virgin re-released all of Oldfield's back catalogue, remastered in High Definition Compatible Digital, by Simon Heyworth at Chop 'em Out studios between March and April 2000, from the 1976 Boxed Quad mix.
 The album was re-released on 29 May 2000.
-HDCD is a patented process for delivering on CD the full richness and detail of the original microphone feed.
-Although a HDCD player is required to fully appreciate a HDCD recording, some improvement is still noticeable on normal CD players.

-The "lyrics" in Part 2, are more easily heard in the remix, although attempts to deciphering them have failed.
-It seems that they are an example of Clodagh Simonds' skill in inventing nonsense lyrics, which she did again on Ommadawn, although for that album she also included some Irish Gaelic words.
+The "lyrics" in Part 2 are clearer in this version, although they remain undecipherable, largely comprising words made up by Clodagh Simonds.
+She repeated this approach on Ommadawn, though with the inclusion of some Irish Gaelic terminology.

 Mercury Records reissue

 On 7 June 2010 the album was re-released by Mercury Records.
 This came as part of a deal in which Oldfield's Virgin albums were transferred to Universal's label.
 Bonus features for the release include a 2010 remix of the album and the original vinyl mix of the album.
 There is a single disc edition as well as a Deluxe Edition.
 Bonus tracks include "In Dulci Jubilo (For Maureen)" and "Spanish Tune".
 A 180 gram vinyl version was released as part of the Back to Black range.

 The reissue features radically different artwork, which features a model glider and aerial photography based on Google Earth and Bluesky.
 According to the new liner notes, Oldfield was never entirely happy with the original album artwork and took this opportunity to commission a new cover.

-There is also a limited edition box set of the album, comprising a deluxe edition, an LP and a framed, signed print of the album artwork.
+There is also a limited-edition box set of the album, comprising a deluxe edition, an LP and a framed, signed print of the album artwork.
 Only 250 copies were produced, which were sold through Mike Oldfield's official website.
 There are no un-signed variants.

 The Japanese release uses the SHM-CD (Super High Material CD) manufacturing process.